Cocaine Withdrawal: Symptoms, Timeline, and Treatment

 Occasionally, some people also experience cardiac issues that need urgent medical intervention.3

 There is no need to go through cocaine withdrawal alone and risk having such complications.
 Medical detox programs can help by reducing a person’s discomfort and increasing safety during the cocaine withdrawal process.

-A supervised medical detox often takes place at the start of treatment for cocaine addiction or other stimulant use disorders.
-Detox can help a person safely withdraw from cocaine in a manner that is as comfortable as possible.3
+Some form of detox often takes place at the start of treatment for cocaine addiction, especially if other drugs that may complicate withdrawal are also being used.
+Detox can help a person safely withdraw from substances in a manner that is as comfortable as possible.3

 There are no medications specifically approved to manage cocaine withdrawal or to treat cocaine addiction.
 However, some limited studies show some promise for various drugs that may help with various symptoms of withdrawal.
 More research is needed at this time.

 When clinically significant, antidepressants can be helpful to manage the depression that sometimes develops during cocaine withdrawal.3